scottcs/autochthon/README.md

 ```

-To run in a local window:
+To run in a local window (not yet implemented):

 `python start.py --local`